 Associates Degree vs Bachelors Degree

-Both associate and bachelor’s degrees are undergraduate degrees.
+Associate’s degree is an undergraduate degree.
+It is a degree programme provided by community colleges and technical universities.
+Normally, an associate degree is a two year program.
+It consists of 60 credit hours.
 An associate’s degree is often preferred by students who are not sure of their career or are not sure if they would like to pursue college studies beyond associate’s degree.
-However, some students purposefully select associates degree if they know that is what they need for their career.
+However, some students purposefully select associate’s degree, if they know that is what they need for their career.
 Such students, who wish to pursue further studies are allowed to transfer the credits earned during associate’s degree into bachelor’s degree program.

 An associate degree, after completion, can fetch you jobs that are less paying than those that are on offer for those who hold a bachelor’s degree.
 Jobs in the healthcare technician and medical assisting fields as well as jobs such as paralegal require an associate degree only.
 Honestly speaking, an associate’s degree is much more like a crash course or a professional certificate training a candidate in a particular field of specialization.

 Bachelor’s degree is an undergraduate degree.
 Those who are clear cut in their minds about their career directly enroll in bachelor’s degree program.
 A regular bachelor’s degree is provided by all reputed universities and colleges.
 A bachelor’s degree is a full time course and usually takes 4-5 years for completion.
 The Bachelor’s degree course consists of 128 credit hours.

 Once you complete the bachelor’s degree you can apply for a job in that field.
 Bachelor’s degree provides more opportunities in terms of job prospects and it also serves as a basis to go for Master’s degree or a career in the field of research.
 After bachelor’s degree, one can opt to do any professional course such as law, medicine, administration, dentistry, etc.

 What is the difference between Associates Degree and Bachelors Degree?